HnZGaming/Gaalsien/README.md

 Most "gotcha's" in Torch server configuration is taken care of & you should be able to serve for up to 15 people on a fair machine as-is, that said follow the steps below to further optimize the configuration per your need.

-## Further Optimization

-Following is the list of mods that you may consider removing from the game:

-- MES and NPC mods -- active source of mini-freeze.
-- Offline SafeZone -- generates SafeZones that accumulate in number and cause constant sim drop.

-Following is the list of game/mod/plugin configurations that you can further optimize:

-- Voxel cleanup condition and procedure.
-- Block Limiter configuration.
-- AutoModerator configuration.

 ## Notable Plugins

 - Essentials auto commands (restart, cleanup, vote, etc)